 Figure 4: Performance of the algorithm as a function of the duration of the training data.
-The curves show the percentage of source pairs, for which the algorithm reconstructed 0 (dash-dotted), 1 (dashed), and 2 (solid) of the sources/harmonics.
-Panels A and B show results for data set A, panels C and D for data set B. Panels A and C show the ability of the algorithm to reconstruct the sources themselves, while B and D show the performance when trying to reconstruct the harmonics of the sources.
+The curves show the median of the distribution of correlation coefficients between the reconstructed and the original sources, as well as the corresponding signal-to-noise ratio (SNR).
+Grey-shaded areas indicate the region between the 25th and the 75th percentile of the distribution of the correlation/SNR.
 Statistics cover all possible source pairs that can be simulated (data set A: 14 sources \rightarrow 182 source pairs, data set B: 20 sources \rightarrow 380 source pairs).
+Panels A and B show results for data set A, panels C and D for data set B. Panels A and C show the ability of the algorithm to reconstruct the sources themselves, while B and D show the performance when trying to reconstruct the slowest harmonics of the sources.
 Note the difference in time scales.